Counting Christians in the Australian census

 Before jumping into analysing census data, what other measures might be use to gauge the Christian-ness of the population, and what statistics are available?

 Average weekly attendance is something easy to measure in individual congregations by a head count.
 Some denominations ask their churches for attendance numbers, and sometimes denominations may publish totals.
 Total weekly attendance in Australia was estimated at about 7% in 2011 and has been slowly dropping all this century.
-Some relevant links: NCLS NCLS NCLS Eternity.
+Some relevant links: NCLS NCLS NCLS NCLS Eternity.
 Since those were written, the Covid era brought changes to church participation, reducing attendance further1and making it a less useful metric, with a lot of online participation.

 The National Church Life Survey is a large (so hopefully representative) subset of weekly attenders, so any demographics measured in the NCLS can be compared against the general population.